OpenSextant/SolrTextTagger/README.txt

  a StopWordFilter.
 By default the indexed analysis chain is checked for the presence of a StopWordFilter and if found then ignoreStopWords is true if unspecified.
 You probably shouldn't have a StopWordFilter configured and probably won't need to set this param either.
+ * xmlOffsetAdjust: A boolean indicating that the input is XML and furthermore that the offsets of returned tags should be adjusted as necessary to allow for the client to insert an open and closing element at the positions.
+If it isn't possible to do so then the tag will be omitted.
+You are expected to configure HTMLStripCharFilter in the schema when using this option.
+ This will trigger the tagger to fully buffer the input before tagging.
  * fl: Solr's standard param for listing the fields to return.
  * Most other standard parameters for working with Solr response formatting: echoParams, wt, indent, etc.